BNDT4Sen/TransformingAndAnalyzingDataSQL/cleaning_data.md

 WHERE productvariant = '(not set)' OR productvariant IS NULL;

 -- Some of the columns in the all_sessions table had dramatically inflated dollar values.
 I fixed this with:
 ALTER TABLE all_sessions
 ALTER COLUMN totaltransactionrevenue TYPE NUMERIC USING (totaltransactionrevenue / 1000000)::NUMERIC, ALTER COLUMN productprice TYPE NUMERIC USING (productprice / 1000000)::NUMERIC, ALTER COLUMN productrevenue TYPE NUMERIC USING (productrevenue / 1000000)::NUMERIC, ALTER COLUMN transactionrevenue TYPE NUMERIC USING (transactionrevenue / 1000000)::NUMERIC

+-- The userid table was made up solely of NULLs and was therefore dropped.
+ALTER TABLE analytics
+DROP COLUMN userid

+-- NULL values from the timeonsite column were changed to 0 UPDATE analytics
+SET timeonsite = '0'
+WHERE timeonsite IS NULL
+--The same was done to the units_sold, bounces, pageview, and revenue columns.

+-- The following queries were used to resolve inflated column values and the excess of decimal places:
+ALTER TABLE analytics
+ALTER COLUMN unit_price TYPE NUMERIC USING (unit_price / 1000000)::NUMERIC,
+ALTER COLUMN revenue TYPE NUMERIC USING (revenue / 1000000)::NUMERIC ALTER TABLE analytics
+ALTER COLUMN unit_price TYPE NUMERIC(10,2),
+ALTER COLUMN revenue TYPE NUMERIC (10,2)

+-- visitstarttime was converted from UNIX EPOCH to time of day using:
+ALTER TABLE analytics
+ALTER COLUMN visitstarttime TYPE TIMESTAMP USING TO_TIMESTAMP(visitstarttime::NUMERIC) ALTER TABLE analytics
+ALTER COLUMN visitstarttime TYPE TIME USING visitstarttime::TIME

+-- The sentimentscore and sentimentmagnitude columns in the products table had only one row with NULL values.
+I chose to leave that as is due to how these two columns scale from negative to positive.

+-- I then identified the ratio column of the sales_report table as referring to the ratio of total_ordered to stocklevel.
+I renamed this column to be a bit more descriptive and then changed its NULL values to -- 0.
+The NULL values originally resulted from dividing by 0.
+ALTER TABLE sales_report
+RENAME ratio TO stock_ratio;

+-- There were some other lost queries I used to clean, but they generally just followed the same process as above.